balavignesh27/Wafer_Fault_Detection/README.md

 # Wafer_Fault_Detection

-To know about the project, read the Problem Statement.docx
+To know about the project, read the Problem Statement.docx and the Program architecture.ppt

 To run the project, follow the below steps.
 1. Download all the files.